Abarim Publications' online Biblical Greek Dictionary

 Besides its purely numerical value, our noun may express unity ("one flesh", Mark 10:8) and inclusivity ("each one", Matthew 17:4, Ephesians 5:33, Revelation 21:21).
 It may mean "even one" (Matthew 5:36), "one and the same" (Romans 3:30), "someone" (Matthew 19:16), "a certain one person" (Mark 14:51).
 On occasion our word may be used as ordinal number, meaning first (Matthew 28:1).

-The neutral form of our word gives rise to the following Biblical derivations:
+This numeral occurs an impressive 347 times in the New Testament, see full concordance, and the neutral form of it gives rise to the following Biblical derivations:

 - The noun ενοτης (henotes), meaning oneness or unity (Ephesians 4:3 and 4:13 only).